Huawei says to spend more than $300 million a year in funding for universities

 Xu said it was only a few institutions which had suspended their ties with the firm and that Huawei would allocate funding to institutions where the company was still welcomed.

+“This ($300 million a year) amount is only going to increase, not decrease from now on,” he said.

-He also said the firm shipped more than 200,000 telecommunications base stations to markets around the world, up from 150,000 disclosed in July.
+He also said the firm shipped more than 200,000 fifth-generation (5G) network telecommunication base stations to markets around the world, up from 150,000 disclosed in July.

 Reporting by Sijia Jiang and Martin Pollard; Editing by Christopher Cushing